AmineDjeghri/awesome-os-setup/docs/tv_setup.md

                `https://jackettio.stremiofr.com/`
                and end with `=/manifest.json`.

             6. Go back to AIOStreams, paste this link, click on 'update' at the bottom of the configuration and **Activate** the addon with the switch button.
-             ###### ⚙️ (optional) Uninstall Cinemeta:
-             Since we already have the TMDB addon, we don't need Cinemeta anymore except when new episodes are released.
-Stremio will use Cinemeta to add the number of episodes on the poster.

              The Cinemeta addon provided in this AIOStreams config excludes everything and keep only the calendar.
              1. Uninstall Cinemeta https://www.reddit.com/r/StremioAddons/comments/1d8wbul/how_to_remove_cinemeta/
              2. Enable  the 'Cinemeta (custom) ' in AIOStreams.